Devby/echo-sonos-apple-music/README.md

 # Get jishi's node-sonos-http-api working
 1. Install node.js on a server on the same network as your Sonos.
 2. Grab https://github.com/jishi/node-sonos-http-api and run it on that server.
 On Mac, it's "npm install https://github.com/jishi/node-sonos-http-api", then go to the directory created and "npm start".
-3. Take the node-sonos-http-api/presets.json that I have here and drop it into your node-sonos-http-api root directory.
-Modify it to use your speaker names and your favorite stations.
-Don't worry about the "uri" field - it's unused.
-Make sure the preset names are lowercase (like "test" and "rock" in my example).
-NOTE: You can skip this step if you only want to use Playlists and Favorites, which require no configuration.
-4. Test it by hitting http://yourserverip:5005/zones
+3. Test it by hitting http://yourserverip:5005/zones
-5. If you get a response, great!
-Now try playing something: http://yourserverip:5005/preset/[your_preset_name].
-Or, play a Playlist or Favorite (example: http://yourserverip:5005/kitchen/playlist/myplaylist).
+4. If you get a response, great!
+Now try playing a channel based radio station: http://yourserverip:5005/Office/applemusic/radio/radio:[your_channel_name].
+Or, play an artists music or Favorite (example: http://yourserverip:5005/applemusic/queue/name:U2).
 To stop, use /pauseall.
-6. If you have problems, make sure you are on the same network as your Sonos AND make sure you don't have a Sonos client running on the same machine.
+5. If you have problems, make sure you are on the same network as your Sonos AND make sure you don't have a Sonos client running on the same machine.
 The client can interfere with the node.js server.

 # Expose your server to the outside world
 1. You need some way for Lambda to contact your server consistently.
 Services like DynDns and yDNS.eu will give you a consistent hostname for the outside world to use.
 If you have an Asus router like I do, then dynamic DNS is actually a built-in / free feature.